influxdata/k8s-kapacitor-autoscale/README.md

 1. On an HTTP GET request to its listening port it will return the current total number of requests the app has served.
 2. Once per second it will send a point to Kapacitor using the [line protocol](https://docs.influxdata.com/influxdb/v1.1/write_protocols/line_protocol_tutorial/) containing the number of requests the app has served, tagged by host and k8s replicaset.

-### Build the Application

-To build the application first you need to be able build and publish a docker container such that your k8s cluster can pull it.
-If you are using minikube this is simple:

-    $ # create a new shell env for talking to docker inside minikube
-    $ bash
-    $ # source the minikube docker environment
-    $ eval $(minikube docker-env)
-    $ # build the app
-    $ cd app
-    $ ./build-container
-    $ # leave this specific shell env
-    $ exit

->NOTE: If you are not using minikube then you must also `docker push` the image to a docker repository your k8s cluster can use.

 ### Start the Application

 This repo provides a basic k8s ReplicaSet definition for the app.